$\texttt{slick}$: Modeling a Universe of Molecular Line Luminosities in Hydrodynamical Simulations: slick on Simba

 \subsection{Luminosity Functions}

-We compute CO(1–0) luminosity functions using the full-RT form of {\sc slick} on all gas particles of the 25 Mpc/h {\sc Simba} simulation.
-Fig.~\ref{fig:lumfunc} shows the CO(1-0) luminosity functions for $z = 0,1$, and $2$, where we compare our results to observations and other simulation-based models. $z\sim 0$ observational data is extracted from xCOLD GASS \citep{saintonge_xcold_2017}, $z=1$ from ASPECS \citep{aravena_alma_2019}, and $z=2$ COLDz \citep{pavesi_co_2018,riechers_coldz_2019}.
+We compute CO(1–0) luminosity functions using the $z=0$ dataset described in Section \ref{sec:validation}, and the full-RT form of {\sc slick} run on all gas particles of the $z = 1$, and $2$ 25 Mpc/h {\sc Simba} simulation.
+Fig.~\ref{fig:lumfunc} shows the CO(1-0) luminosity functions for those redshifts, where we compare our results to observations and other simulation-based models. $z\sim 0$ observational data is extracted from xCOLD GASS \citep{saintonge_xcold_2017}, $z=1$ from ASPECS \citep{aravena_alma_2019}, and $z=2$ COLDz \citep{pavesi_co_2018,riechers_coldz_2019}.
 We show \cite{dave_galaxy_2020}'s luminosity functions in all $z = 0,1$, and $2$, where they used the $100$ Mpc/h {\sc Simba} simulation, but estimated luminosities based on empirical relations.
 For $z=2$ we also include SIDES simulations by \cite{bethermin_concerto_2022}, where SFRs and luminosities also come from empirical estimations.
 Error bars for {\sc slick}'s data account for sample variance in each luminosity bin. {\sc slick}'s CO(1-0) luminosity functions are in agreement with the empirical models, and most of the observational data in all redshifts lie within {\sc slick}'s error bars.
 Applying {\sc slick} to larger boxes will allow for more precise measurements at higher luminosities.

 Because upcoming [\ion{C}{2}] line intensity mapping observations will focus on $z > 5$, especially closer to the reionization epoch, we show in Fig.~\ref{fig:lumfunc_cii} [\ion{C}{2}] luminosity functions for redshifts $z=5$ and $z=6$.
 Different from the full RT calculations for the CO(1-0) luminosity functions, we predict the [\ion{C}{2}] line luminosities using our RF model trained on a set of $70,000$ gas particles picked from the $z=0,1,2,8$, and $10$ simulation snapshots.
 The top panel of Fig.~\ref{fig:lumfunc_cii} compares {\sc slick}'s $z=5$ results to ASPECS \citep{yan_alpine-alma_2020,loiacono_alpinealma_2021} and other $4<z<6$ observations \citep{swinbank_alma_2012,capak_galaxies_2015,yamaguchi_blind_2017,cooke_alma_2018}.
 The comparison here is complicated by the fact that the observational data remains sparse, and the 25 Mpc/h box does not contain the large structures required to probe the high luminosity end.
 However, the overall trend of our results is in agreement with observations.
 The bottom panel of Fig.~\ref{fig:lumfunc_cii} shows {\sc slick}'s $z=6$ results compared to other models in the literature \citep{lagache_cii_2018,yue_studying_2019,yang_multitracer_2021,chung_forecasting_2020,bethermin_concerto_2022}.
 At $z=6$ the box size limitation is even more prominent; so far {\sc slick}'s results agree with the other models.